- 12 minutes to read

 - Runtime row resize

-You and your end-users can group data against one or multiple columns in Grid Views, Banded Grid Views and Advanced Banded Grid Views.
+You can group data against one or multiple columns in Grid Views, Banded Grid Views, and Advanced Banded Grid Views.

 - An end-user can group data at runtime by dragging a column to a dedicated Group Panel.